23. Merging

 02 Next

-But what if changes to the master branch conflict with changes in style?
+But what if changes to the main branch conflict with changes in style?